awslabs/kinesis-aggregation/python/README.md

 ##Record Deaggregation Module (deaggregator.py)

+The [deaggregator.py](deaggregator.py) module contains Python classes that allow you to deaggregate records that were transmitted using the [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md), including those transmitted by the Kinesis Producer Library.
+This library will allow you to deaggregate aggregated records in any Python environment, including AWS Lambda.

 ### Usage

-The Record Deaggregation module provides a simple interface for working with protocol buffers encoded data in a consumer application.
-The `aws_kpl_agg` module provides methods for both bulk and generator-based processing.
+The record deaggregation module provides a simple interface for working with Kinesis aggregated message data in a consumer application.
+The `aws_kinesis_agg` module provides methods for both bulk and generator-based processing.

-When using deaggregation, you provide a Kinesis Record, and get back multiple Kinesis User Records.
-If a Kinesis Record that is provided is not a KPL encoded message, that's perfectly fine - you'll just get a single record output from the single record input.
-A Kinesis User Record which is returned from deaggregation looks like:
+When using deaggregation, you provide an aggregated Kinesis Record and get back multiple Kinesis User Records.
+If a Kinesis Record that is provided is not an aggregated Kinesis record, that's perfectly fine - you'll just get a single record output from the single record input.
+A Kinesis user record which is returned from deaggregation looks like:

 ```
 {